bbartling/generic-react-app/README.md

 ```

 ## (skip) Notes to bootstrap tsx react project with a dir named `frontend`
+This is only notes to do this again if needed on another future project but `skip` otherwise.
 ```bash
 npx create-react-app frontend --template typescript